-Methods courses are extremely important to stay on track in the program.
-A candidate must have at least a "C" grade or better in all methods courses in order to move to PSTE the next semester.
+Professional education courses, including methods courses, are extremely important to stay on track in the program.
+A candidate must have at least a "C" grade or better in all professional education courses in order to move to PSTE the next semester.